Fishing report: Enjoy free fishing over Father's Day weekend

 Flathead River — Local fishing restrictions are still in place.
 The windy conditions has made fishing difficult where it is accessible. — Snappy’s Sport Senter, Kalispell.

 Fort Peck Reservoir, dam area — Walleye and northern are 12-25 feet out pulling worm harnesses.
-Crankbaits have also been producing hefty sized walleye and northern.
+Crankbaits have also been producing hefty-sized walleye and northerns.
 The lake trout are deep, 85-100 feet.
 Anglers are using spoons. — Lakeridge Lodging & Bait Shop.

 Georgetown Lake — Best techniques are stripping leech patterns and dead-drifting chironomids.
-He southeast shoreline is closed (check regulations).
-The wind has been picking up mid-day but calms down in the evenings. — Flint Creek Outdoors, Phillipsburg.
+The southeast shoreline is closed (check regulations).
+The wind has been picking up midday but calms down in the evenings. — Flint Creek Outdoors, Phillipsburg.

 Glacier National Park — The west entrance to the park is open to Avalanche Creek.
 Expect temporary closures at either Lake McDonald Lodge or the foot of Lake McDonald due to full parking lots and congestion.
 Non-motorized boats are allowed only.
 Areas of the North Fork, including the roads to Kintla and Bowman Lakes are open as well. — Glacier National Park Service.

 Hebgen Lake — The lake is 93.4% full and has fished well over the past few days.
 We have seen callibaetis starting to emerge both in the Madison arm and on the main body of the lake.
 Chironomid fishing has been the most productive method.
 Sparkle Dun Callibaetis (16), Callibaetis Tilt-Wing Duns (16) and Adams Parawulfs (14) have been very effective.
-Traffic Light Diawl Bachs (12), Driskill’s Midge (12) and Ice Cream Cones (12) are a few flies fishing well on the subsurface. — Kirkwood Resort & Marina.
+Traffic Light Diawl Bachs (12), Driskill’s Midge (12) and Ice Cream Cones (12) are a few flies fishing well on the subsurface. — Blue Ribbon Flies, West Yellowstone.

 Kootenai River — The river is in full runoff now.
 The water is high and heavy and is only going to get higher.
-The river can be fished decently in the afternoons or try fishing the soft backwater eddys.
-Anglers may want to try to fish alternative waters right now such small streams or lakes. — Kootenai River Outfitters, Troy.
+The river can be fished decently in the afternoons or try fishing the soft backwater eddies.
+Anglers may want to try to fish alternative waters right now, such as small streams or lakes. — Kootenai River Outfitters, Troy.

 Lake Koocanusa — The fishing has been slower due to the wind.
 In the morning before 10 a.m., the kokanee fishing has been great.
 Wedding Rings and Kokanee Killers have been used successfully.
 Reds and pinks are the hot colors right now.
 The rainbows are biting on darker colors at about 20-40 feet down.
-The rain have been producing more rainbows.
 The warmer weather will bring in more kokanee. — Koocanusa Resortand Marina, Libby.

-Lake Mary Ronan — Anglers are jigging for kokanee in 30-50 feet of water with glow hooks, maggots and white corn. — Snappys Sport Senter, Kalispell.
+Lake Mary Ronan — Anglers are jigging for kokanee in 30-50 feet of water with Glo Hooks, maggots and white corn. — Snappys Sport Senter, Kalispell.

 Missouri River, Fred Robinson Bridge — The catfishing has been decent.
 The bait of choice has been worms, smelt and cut bait. — Sport Center, Lewistown.